 - Check my salary -

-Salary is still the deciding factor for most candidates with 79% of CAD staff saying it is a key motivator when changing to a new job.
+Salary is still the most significant factor for candidates.
+84% of CAD staff say it is a key motivator when considering a new role.

 - Deciding factors -

 We have compared the top five responses for the past three years and noticed salary has continued to be the leading factor.

 It is still clear that flexible working continues to be an important consideration post Covid.